DerangedDoffy/Snake/README.md

-This project is a Snake game in C I created using a dynamic array for the snake.
+This project is a Snake game coded in C created using a dynamic array for the snake.